POMCP/Jarvis/README.md

 # Jarvis - A smart personal assistant

-Be it the Iron Man series or Dexter's Laborotary, having a smart personal assistant has been a childhood dream of many.
+Be it the Iron Man series or Dexter's Laborotary, having a smart personal assistant like the one in these movies, has been a childhood dream of many.
 This project is an effort in this direction.
-While with the availability of several open source libraries have made it much easier for anyone to begin doing cool AI stuff, most of the current dialouge management in such personal assistants is rule based and put in abstract terms, 'Not human like'.
-A 'human like' conversation has a context and has a for of temporal continuity as the thought process evolves.
+While the availability of several open source libraries have made it much easier for anyone to begin doing cool AI stuff, most of the current dialouge management in such personal assistants is rule based and when put in abstract terms, 'Not human like'.
+A 'human like' conversation has a context and has a form of temporal continuity as the thought process evolves.
 Although this would be an optimal personal assitant, the goal of the project is a little less ambitious.

 The core of the project will be based on latent semantic analysis to explore the 'context' as 'hidden topics' that are learnt form a corpus of text data, obtained from speech to text converters over several instances of such conversations.